stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 Breaking this down:
 - Names of input and output files: SRR1984309_1.fastq etc.
-- Remove Nextera adapters (ILLUMINACLIP:...NexteraPE-PE.fa:2:30:10)
+- Trim Nextera adapter sequences (ILLUMINACLIP:...NexteraPE-PE.fa:2:30:10)
-- Remove leading low quality or N bases (below quality 20) (LEADING:20)
+- Remove low quality bases from the 5' ends of the reads (below quality 20) (LEADING:20)
-- Remove trailing low quality or N bases (below quality 20) (TRAILING:20)
+- Remove low quality bases from the 3' ends of the reads (below quality 20) (TRAILING:20)
-- Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 20 (SLIDINGWINDOW:4:20)
+- Trim reads if internal low quality bases (SLIDINGWINDOW:4:20)
-- Drop reads shorter than 60 bases long (MINLEN:60)
+- Remove reads shorter than 60 bases (MINLEN:60)

 After you've completed trimming, look to see that the trimmed files exist in your directory: